 Floating risk is amplified.
 Hospitals in staffing crises often float nurses across units to cover their most acute holes.
 You may be hired as an ICU nurse and asked to cover step-down.
 You may be a med-surg nurse assigned to a unit outside your competency scope.
 Understanding your contract’s floating provisions, your right to refuse unsafe assignments, and your BON state’s rules on scope of practice is essential before you start – not after.

-Benefits and gaps.
-Crisis contracts rarely include employer-sponsored health insurance.
-You will need to secure your own coverage – which can cost $300–$700/month for an individual on the ACA marketplace – during and between contracts.
-Gaps between contracts are common.
-A three-week gap between a 6-week contract and the next assignment is time you’re not earning at crisis rates, and the financial planning for this is more complex than it looks on a spreadsheet.
+Gaps between contracts compound this.
+A three-week gap between a 6-week contract and the next assignment is time you’re not earning at crisis rates while the premium is still due, and the financial planning is more complex than it looks on a spreadsheet.

 Housing is not guaranteed.
 Standard travel nursing agencies often arrange or subsidize housing.
 Crisis agencies may offer a stipend but not logistics.
 Showing up to a new city in 48 hours and finding a place to stay that isn’t a short-term rental at inflated rates requires more preparation than most nurses do on their first crisis placement.